 As we got closer to Port Vila, which is only about 6 kilometres from the airport, the roads were falling into disrepair.
 Almost as if someone was trying to illustrate Isa’s point, we hit a pothole in the road while she was comparing the Port Vila’s pretty resorts to its less than well-maintained roads.
 “If the resorts are so good, why are our roads breaking?
 Why we have no power?”.
 I was not that surprised to learn that so many ni-Vanuatu were living below the poverty line.
 A lot of families still choose to live off the land, grow their own tropical fruits and catch their own fish.
 They’ll normally cook their food on hot stones or boil it.

-Getting a Feel For Island Life
+Discover the Real Vanuatu – Getting a Feel For Island Life

 As you’d expect from a South Pacific Island, there is a lot of greenery and water everywhere.
-In fact, at one point in our drive, we were 300 metres from both the west and east coasts of the island.
+In fact, at one point on our drive, we were 300 metres from both the west and east coasts of the island.

 I walked along a very simple looking side street, barely wide enough for one car.
 This road was actually a lot better than some in the area.
 Can you guess why?

 I was near the southern tip of the island, so there were quite a few resorts in the area.
 Like this one.

 At that point I was hungry and there were no other food options.
 So I popped in to see what this resort had on offer.
 I was pleasantly surprised by the reasonable prices.
 I was able to get a full breakfast for around AU$10 and the service was amazing.